Prices are adjusted slightly (up or down) to reflect added features, extra time involved, and cost of materials.

 Why does an Artisan Hatched Dragon cost so much?

 My dragons are a labor of love, and are very time intensive.
 I have been perfecting my skills and expertise for many years.
-As an artist I try to calculate a fair price, being self-employed I must pay myself a fair wage.
+As an artist I must calculate a fair price, being self-employed I do pay myself a fair wage.
 I include, the time required to design, and complete a dragon.

-There are Etsy and PayPal fees, State and Federal taxes, Business banking fees, Domain name fees, Website expenses, sewing machine maintenance.
+There are Etsy and PayPal fees, State and Federal taxes, Business banking fees, Domain name fees, Website expenses, maintaining a computer, camera, printer, and sewing machine.

 Cost of materials include fabrics, threads, stuffing, armatures, needles, wires, eyes, beads, paints, buttons, cords, tags, bells, rings, feather boas, furs, and faux furs.